Latest Posts

 Where Is the LTE Voice Service?

-A major reason for the downward trend is that users are not prepared to reach into their pockets and pay a premium for mobile broadband, especially when other alternatives such as free Wi-Fi exist.
+A major reason for the downward trend is that users are not prepared to reach into their pockets and pay a premium for mobile broadband, especially when other alternatives, such as free Wi-Fi, exist.
 In addition, Wireless Intelligence says the commoditization of messaging services, mainly through ‘unlimited’ tariffs and bundled packages, has limited their potential as a revenue generator, leaving data and particularly the promotion of smartphones and mobile broadband services to form the core of most major operators’ revenue growth strategies.

 The analyst firm is not wrong there.
 It seems every mobile operator is playing a waiting game.
 Waiting to see how future revenues will be realized from mobile services.
-Over the top (OTT) services such as Skype and Google Talk have eroded into the traditional minutes-based business operators have enjoyed for years.
-In addition, although the next-generation LTE networks represent a huge technological advancement in providing a complete IP evolved packet core, challenges around interoperability, roaming, and legacy fallback still exist.
+Over-the-top (OTT) services such as Skype and Google Talk have eroded into the traditional minutes-based business operators have enjoyed for years.
+In addition, although the next-generation LTE networks represent a huge technological advancement in providing a complete IP-evolved packet core, challenges around interoperability, roaming, and legacy fallback still exist.

 The Driver For LTE